Yemeni unification: Unification

 The Republic of Yemen was declared on 22 May 1990.
 Ali Abdullah Saleh of the north became Head of State, and Ali Salim al-Beidh of the south became Head of Government.
 A 30-month transitional period for completing the unification of the two political and economic systems was set.
 A presidential council was jointly elected by the 26-member Yemen Arab Republic advisory council and the 17-member People's Democratic Republic of Yemen presidium.
 The presidential council appointed a Prime Minister, who formed a Cabinet.
 There was also a 301-seat provisional unified parliament, consisting of 159 members from the north, 111 members from the south, and 31 independent members appointed by the chairman of the council.

 A unity constitution was agreed upon in May 1990 and ratified by the populace in May 1991.
 It affirmed Yemen's commitment to free elections, a multiparty political system, the right to own private property, equality under the law, and respect of basic human rights.
-Parliamentary elections were held on April 27, 1993.
+Parliamentary elections were held on 27 April 1993.
 International groups assisted in the organization of the elections and observed actual balloting.
 The resulting Parliament included 143 General People's Congress, 69 Yemeni Socialist Party (YSP), 63 Islah (the nation's largest Islamist party), 6 Ba'athists, 3 Nasserist Unionist People's Organisation, 2 Al Haq, and 15 independents.
 The new parliament represented the North strongly.
-The YSP, though it had won the most seats in voting in the less-populated south, was considered a minor part of the new coalition government.
-The head of Islaah, Abdullah ibn Husayn al-Ahmar, became the speaker of Parliament.
-Islaah was invited into the ruling coalition, and the presidential council was altered to include one Islaah member.
+The YSP, though it had won the most seats in voting in the less populated south, was considered a minor part of the new coalition government.
+The head of Islah, Abdullah ibn Husayn al-Ahmar, became the speaker of Parliament.
+Islah was invited into the ruling coalition, and the presidential council was altered to include one Islah member.

-As a new oil field was brought online in the Hadhramaut Governorate in the south, southerners began to feel that their land, home to the majority of the country's oil reserves, was illegally appropriated as part of a planned conspiracy by the rulers of North Yemen.

-Finally, the newly unified nation faced political crisis when an estimated 800,000 Yemeni nationals and overseas workers were sent home by Saudi Arabia following Yemen's decision not to support Coalition forces in the Gulf War.
-Remittances from these workers, an important part of the economy, were slashed and many Yemenis were placed in refugee camps while the government decided where to house them and how to re-integrate them into the workforce.
-The repatriation of these Yemenis immediately increased the nation's population by 7%.